 While both of them use the CPC (click-per-cost) payment method, the main difference between Google Ads and Google Shopping Ads is the fact that the former represent text-based only ads, while the latter include both descriptions and images.
 Furthermore, the general Google ads allow you to choose the precise keywords you wish to target based on what search queries you believe your customers will use.
 With the shopping ads, however, it’s Google who’s responsible for picking out keywords relevant to your ads.

-Google Shopping Ads can help you target buyers effectively and allow your clothing store to reach incredible growth whether you’re creating Google Ads for dropshipping or for your physical store.
+Google Shopping Ads can help you target buyers effectively and allow your clothing store to reach incredible growth.
 Having been able to promote your online store‘s products with multiple visual elements, such as alluring photos and engaging descriptions, as well as an overall well-organized ad structure, Google Shopping Ads can be the solution to breaking out from your stagnating fashion sales.

 About the Author